An Unrivalled Road Network

 Cities of the Future

 Many of the State’s cities offer lightning-fast Wi-Fi and a vast web of fiber optic cable to support companies that require high-speed connections.
-In fact, four New Jersey cities – Elizabeth, Paterson, Jersey City and Newark – dominated fDi Magazine’s 2015 Small American City of the Future, Connectivity rankings, taking 4 of the top 5 positions.
+In fact, four New Jersey cities – Jersey City, Newark, Paterson and Elizabeth – dominated fDi Magazine’s 2017-2018 American Cities of the Future, Connectivity rankings, taking 4 of the top 6 positions.

 For example, Newark, with connectivity of 10 gigabits per second – a speed light-years ahead of typical internet connections – has one of the best fiber optic networks in the country.
 No wonder the 3rd largest telco hotel in the U.S. chose to locate in downtown Newark.
 The facility houses operations for 58 leading network and service providers, and provides direct connections to the main fiber line of the East Coast.